cmsjulio/spring-boot-javaguides/README.md

 Spring boot solves it all for us.

 By default it provides a Tomcat server as a default servlet container.
 Whenever we use a Spring boot starter web dependency, it automatically include a Tomcat server dependency.
 So whenever we run our SB app as a stand alone, it will run in a default embedded Tomcat server.
 We will not need to create and deploy an external war file and deploy it into an external Tomcat server.
 We can rather make a jar file of our SB app and run as a stand alone in an embedded servlet container easily.

+## 3. Different was to create a Spring boot project

+* Using spring initializr
+* Using Spring Starter Project in STS (Eclipse)
+* Using Sping Boot CLI - command line tool that you can use if you wan to quickly develop a Spring application.

+### Using Spring Initializr

+Visit start.spring.io.
+You can also integrate it in your IDE by using plugins.

+### Using Spring Starter Project in STS (Eclipse)

+Spring team integrated Spring initializr into STS: Spring Tool Suite.

+### Using Spring Boot CLI

+First you need to install it.
+Then follow doc commands to create a new project.